 WEBSITE PRIVACY NOTICE

 Simon Leigh Associates Limited trading as Resolve Building Claims is an appointed representative of Citrus Funding.
 Citrus Funding is a trading name of Andrew Smith and is authorised and regulated by the Financial Conduct Authority.

-If you wish to register a complaint on how we have handled the insurance claim please contact Citrus Funding via email at compliance.citrusfunding.co.uk.
+If you wish to register a complaint on how we have handled the insurance claim please contact Citrus Funding via email at Compliance@citrusfunding.co.uk.
 If we cannot settle the complaint you may be entitled to refer it to the Financial Ombudsman Service. www.financial–ombudsman.org.uk

 Resolve Building Claims is committed to protecting the privacy and confidentiality of all individuals and takes its responsibilities regarding the security of data very seriously.
-We abide by the rules of the General Data Protection Regulation (GDPR) upheld by the Information Commissioner Officer (ICO) and are an AR of Citrus Funding who are authorised and regulated by the Financial Conduct Authority (FCA) to handle insurance claims on behalf of the customer.
-This includes processing any personal data lawfully, fairly and in a transparent manner.
+We abide by the rules of the General Data Protection Regulation (GDPR) upheld by the Information Commissioner Officer (ICO) and are an AR of Citrus Funding who are authorised and regulated by the FCA to handle insurance claims in behalf of the customer This includes processing any personal data lawfully, fairly and in a transparent manner.

 INFORMATION COLLECTED VIA OUR WEBSITE

 We collect web usage information when you visit our website including information such as the date, time, page viewed or searched relating to your browsing activity.
 Where you have provided personal data, we may collect web usage information to enable us to build a demographic profile.